Deutsche faces tough task paring back retail, investment banking

 “We’re worried about jobs at Postbank,” Carsten Schneider, finance expert and deputy SPD parliamentary floor leader, told Reuters.

-“The policy goal is that it won’t be leveled following a sale to an investor.
+“The policy goal is that it won’t be levelled following a sale to an investor.
 Deutsche Bank has a social-political responsibility here that extends beyond its economic interests.”

 Postbank could fetch close to 3.6 billion euros ($3.9 billion) if it sells for a multiple of 0.8 times a book value of 4.5 billion euros, according to analysts’ calculations.
 That points to hefty losses unless the bank can find a strategic buyer willing to pay a premium.